Cross-Cluster Weighted Forests: Conclusions

-\acks{We thank Prasad Patil for his valuable insights and suggestions.
-Maya Ramchandran was supported by NIH-NCI Training Grant T32CA009337, NSF-DMS1810829, and NSF-DMS2113707.
+\begin{ack} Maya Ramchandran was supported by NIH-NCI Training Grant T32CA009337 at Harvard T.H.
+Chan School of Public Health.
 Rajarshi Mukherjee was partially supported by NSF Grant EAGER-1941419.
-Giovanni Parmigiani was supported by NSF-DMS1810829, and NSF-DMS2113707. }
+Giovanni Parmigiani was supported by grant NSF-DMS 1810829. \end{ack}